 The races themselves begin with an early morning open-water swim in the misty and murky 38-acre Hever Castle Lake.
 After T1, the bike leg is deceptively tough, with barely a flat section on the route that takes athletes on a circuit through the quiet roads of the High Weald of Kent and, quite cruelly, past some of the county’s finest looking beer gardens.

 The largely off-road light trail run circumnavigates the estate and leafy castle grounds, before making the dash to the tree-lined finishing chute beside the lake and adjacent to the castle.
 A man dressed as Henry VIII and plenty of cake await participants at the finish, and the festival fun includes live bands, an archery event and, naturally, bouncy castles.

-Set amidst Spain’s gorgeous wine country, Triathlon Vitoria-Gasteiz celebrated its 10th anniversary in 2016 and regularly draws thousands of European triathletes to northern Spain for its full and half iron races.
+Set amidst Spain’s gorgeous wine country, Ironman Vitoria-Gasteiz celebrated its 10th anniversary in 2016 and regularly draws thousands of European triathletes to northern Spain for its full and half iron races.
 To explain why, it’s over to British pro Iron athlete, Yvette Grice:

 “The swim takes place in the clean and beautiful Ullibarri-Gamboa lake outside the town.
 The bike is rolling with a good road surface and with wonderful views of the Alava Plains.
 The run is where the race really comes to life with three laps starting and finishing in the Medieval quarter of Vitoria-Gasteiz.

 “It can get pretty hot on the run but the support from the enthusiastic crowd will spur you on.
 There’s a very special feel to this race, the organisation and friendly atmosphere are top notch and all who enter are bound to have a great experience.
 I cannot rate this event highly enough.”